When to Apply Grub Control [Best Time to Treat Your Lawn]

 Tips Before Applying Grub Control

-Here are a few tips before applying grub control to help you get get the job done right.
+Here are a few tips before applying grub control to help you get the job done right.

 • First things first – make sure that you indeed have a grub problem before resorting to any treatment methods.
 There are several telltale signs to let you know that you have grubs strolling in your lawn such as when you actually see grubs, dead patches, spongy spots, hovering moths, and/or more birds, raccoons, armadillos, skunks, or moles coming to pay a visit

 • Since each product varies, it’s important to check the product label to determine the active ingredient.
-Doing this will also let you whether the product is a preventive treatment or a curative so you can apply it at the right time for best results
+Doing this will also let you whether the product is a preventive treatment or a curative so you can apply it at the right time for the best results

 • After spreading the grub control product, irrigate your lawn with at least 0.5 inches of water.
 Rainfall or irrigation will activate the grub killer and make the application more effective